radioactiveAHM/ray/README.md

         "WS": {
             "path": "/",
             "host": "meow.com", // If set null any host will be accepted "threshold": null, // The default is 8 KiB.
-Unit is bytes.
+Unit is Kb. !!!
+It's better to set the value same as tcp_proxy_buffer_size.
             "frame_size": null // Max Outgoing frame size.
 The default is 4MiB.
-Unit is bytes.
+Unit is Kb.
         }
     }
 ```